Spathiphyllum is a genus of about 40 species, including among others and the Spathiphyllum wallisii or Peace Lily.

 Peace Lily (Spathiphyllum wallisii) - Pests & Diseases

 Spathiphyllum wallisii generally does not face serious problems from pests and diseases.
-However, and this plant is not invulnerable.
+However, and this plant -strange as it may seem- is not invulnerable.

 Pests